Asian golden cat: In culture

 In China, the Asian golden cat is thought to be a kind of leopard and is known as "rock cat" or "yellow leopard".
 Different colour phases have different names; those with black fur are called "inky leopards", and those with spotted coats are called "sesame leopards".

 In some regions of Thailand, the Asian golden cat is called seua fai (เสือไฟ).
 According to a regional legend, the burning of an Asian golden cat's fur drives tigers away.
 Eating the flesh is believed to have the same effect.
 The Karen people believe that carrying a single hair of the cat is sufficient.
 Many indigenous people believe the cat to be fierce, but in captivity it has been known to be docile and tranquil.
-In the south, it is called kang kude (คางคูด) and believed to be a fierce animal that can hurt or eat livestock and larger animals such as elephants.
+In southern Thailand, it is called kang kude (คางคูด) and believed to be a fierce animal that can hurt or eat livestock and larger animals such as Asian elephants.